australia/aboriginal-flag-cv-model/README.md

 I had no prior experience in computer vision, so I had no idea how I might train a model to do this.
 I managed to do it in a week, it is super easy for anyone with a bit of programming knowledge.
 The CV community is big and beautiful and I managed to get my idea working with PyTorch in a night.
 (I spent a few nights on Tensorflow and didn't get very far)

-This tutorial is self contained and can be found in the [repo](https://github.com/australia/aboriginal-flag-cv-model).
+This tutorial is self-contained and can be found in the [repo](https://github.com/australia/aboriginal-flag-cv-model).

-Again, the tutorial contains very little code thanks to a few open source projects it depends on.
+Again, the tutorial contains very little code thanks to a few open-source projects it depends on.

-I also had a problem with the complexity of the language in the CV community so I'm going to purposely over simplify things here.
+I also had a problem with the complexity of the language in the CV community so I'm going to purposely oversimplify things here.

 This is super easy and you could likely have it working in under an hour.
 (Then add ML to your [resume](https://jsonresume.org))

 We are going to split the tutorial into three steps;

 1. **Classification** - We need to manually draw boxes around the objects we are looking for in some sample images.
-The machine learning will use this human curated data to train itself.
+The machine learning will use this human-curated data to train itself.
-2. **Training** - Once we have a classified data-set of images, we can use [PyTorch](https://pytorch.org/) to train a a reusable model.
+2. **Training** - Once we have a classified data-set of images, we can use [PyTorch](https://pytorch.org/) to train a reusable model.
 3. **Identification** - Now that we have a model, we want to see if it can correctly find the desired object in a given sample image

 Let's do it!